plnspineda/pln_public/TuliXWagyu.md

           missing         4397946253073  (non-redundant kmer sequences not in the input)

+this is the number of k-mers for parental only meryl (hapmers not filtered yet and with no F1 yet).

 father_not_mother kmers | mother_not_father kmers | zoom-in mother_not_father kmers (60-70)
 ----------|-----------|--------------------
 <img src="https://github.com/plnspineda/pln_public/blob/pln/images/Rplot_father_not_mother.histo.png" width="450" /> | <img src="https://github.com/plnspineda/pln_public/blob/pln/images/Rplot_mother_not_father.histo.png" width="450" /> | <img src="https://github.com/plnspineda/pln_public/blob/pln/images/Rplot_mother_not_father_zoomin.histo.png" width="400" /> red arrow indicates the detected "peak"

-this is the number of k-mers for parental only meryl (hapmers with no F1 yet).
-This is the data wherein the .hist file from the above table and plot was derived. seems normal.
+Below is the data wherein the .hist file from the above table and plot was derived.

 `father_not_mother.meryl`